 We also have big dreams about the types of measurements we’d like to take – we already have a hand-held unit which can measure continuous or pulse modulated fluorescence (learn more about the science behind it here and here), but we plan also to measure other things which tell us more precisely how and where a plant is utilizing energy from the sun.
 Professor Kramer’s lab has been developing equipment to make these and many other measurements for over 15 years, so most of our efforts will be spent shrinking bench-top sized units to something that fits into the palm of your hand.

-The current unit we’re working on is used on
+The current unit we’re working on now looks like this: